Healthy Breakfast

 3. Keep a few breakfast ingredients at work so you can eat them when you arrive at work.

-4. Set your alarm 10 minutes earlier so you can have enough time to have a quick healthy breakfast.
+4. Set your alarm 10 minutes earlier to have enough time for a quick, healthy breakfast.

 5. Eat whole fruits of all sorts: apples, bananas, peaches, plums, oranges (whole or sliced before packing), and even kiwi.
 You can also eat the skin.